machristie/blog/2014/responsive_spa_feasible.md

 to bind to the *keypress* event and update my model as each key is typed in *Departing from* and keep the "mobile" and "desktop" *Departing from* fields in sync.

+Another challenge with this approach is that you, obviously, have two different views that have to be maintained.
+Arguably, this is one of the benefits of adopting MVC in the first place: your models are independent of views and models can have more than one view.
+However, it is still something extra that has to be maintained.
+It is probably better than having two separate sites though.

+##### List and detail views on separate pages (mobile) vs both on the same page (desktop)

+A common pattern with mobile apps is that you have a view(s) that display lists of data and tapping on a list item takes you to a view that displays details for that item.
+Examples include inbox listing/email detail and contact listing/contact details.

+On desktop however there is enough space to show both the list and the detail, typically with the list on the left hand side and the detail view on the right.
+For example, an email client.

+Media queries can be used to achieve both of these layouts.
+One nice thing here is that the same views are used on mobile and on desktop.
+Its just on mobile they are separate "pages" and on desktop they are all on one page.

+How would you achieve this with media queries?
+I won't flesh out an entire example here, but I will outline how it would be done.
+The key I think is to have your SPA router add/remove CSS classes to a root element of the DOM.
+When the "list" class is added to the root element, the mobile media query will make just the list view visible, hiding the detail view.
+For desktop, there is no additional work needed.
+Likewise, when transitioning to the detail route, the "list" class is removed from the root element and a "detail" class is added.
+The mobile media query would then hide the list view and make the detail view visible.
+On desktop, the presence of the "detail" class on the root element might cause the currently selected item to be highlighted.

+One challenge that this approach highlights (and this was true of the "separate view" UI pattern above) is that although on mobile the user is seeing only one view at a time, those other views are still there.
+For example, in an email client app, only the detail view may be visible, but the list view is still there and still responding to model updates.
+So for example, if you have a periodic check for new email, then the list view is updating to display new email received.
+This is more of a problem for mobile where off screen updates may cause performance to drag.
+On desktop the presence of alternate views that aren't on screen is unlikely to cause much of a problem.

+#### Challenges with doing responsive SPA